Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 One of Christof's final statements to Truman: "There is no more truth out there than there is in the world I created for you.
 The same lies, the same deceit.
 But in my world, you have nothing to fear."
 This was written before social media.
 It also includes a cultural assumption that the world is full of lies.

 Christof: He could leave at any time.
-If his was more than just a vague ambitio
+If his was more than just a vague ambition, if he was absolutely determined to discover the truth, there's no way we could prevent him.
+I think what distresses you, really, caller, is that ultimately Truman prefers his cell, as you call it.

+"We accept the reality of the world with which we're presented.
+It's as simple as that."
 # Module C: The craft of writing
 Students appreciate, examine and analyse at least two challenging short prescribed texts as well as texts from their own wide reading, as models and stimulus for the development of their own ideas and written expression.